reiffert2/home-assistant.io/source/_integrations/nordpool.markdown

 ### Diagnostic sensors

-- Last updated - indicated when the market price was last updated.
+- Last updated - indicates when the market price was last updated.
 - Currency - The selected currency.
 - Exchange rate - EUR is the base currency so will show the exchange rate used on the market place.